orbitoosoft/orbitootoolkit/doc/README-ADVANCED.md

 ## The Application Workflow
 The following paragraph describes, how to implement a simple workflow with help of the toolkit.

-Let's imagine, that we are developing a system, which will manages development issues.
+Let's imagine, that we are developing a system, which will manages development issues.<br>
-We will store the information about the issue in our database.
-This include the issue type (*TASK*, *BUG*) and the issue state (for example *OPENED*, *CLOSED*, etc.):
+We will store the information about the issue in our database:

 ```java
 public enum IssueType {